3D-iceland/volcanoes/KLM_refererences/README.md

 ### Importing KML file into Google Earth

+1. Go to klm file on github
+2. Select "raw"
+3. Save file to computer.
-1. Using the web browser on your computer, open [Google Earth web](https://earth.google.com/web/).
+4. Using a web browser, open [Google Earth web](https://earth.google.com/web/).
-2. On the left, click Projects .
-3. Click the New Project button.
-To add a file, select Import KML File.
+5. From menu select "Projects".
+6. Select "Open".
+"Import KLM file from computer"
-4. Select the KML file you'd like to view.
+7. Select the KML file you'd like to view.